 Make sure any wires are long enough so that you can put your phone in your pocket or bag without the cord pulling on the headphones.
 Keep in mind, long cables get tangled more easily.
 If you don't want to deal with cables at all, look for wireless or Bluetooth headphones.

 If you want to travel with your headphones or protect them when they're bouncing around in your gym bag, look for a pair with a decent carrying case.
 Also, check how easily the case opens and make sure it won't open in your bag by accident.

 If you plan to wear your headphones while working out or walking in the rain, look for a pair that is at least water-resistant or sweatproof.
 Some headphones are fully waterproof and can be used while swimming.

 If you want to be able to answer or make phone calls while using your headphones, look for a model with a built-in microphone.

 When you hold the headphones in your hands, pay attention to the material and durability.
 You can also check reviews to see how long they typically last and if they break down frequently.

-Some headphones include a one- or two-year warranty.
+Some headphones include a 1- or 2-year warranty.
 Make sure to check what is included and if there's anything that will void the warranty, like using charging cables from another brand.

 It's always a good idea to try headphones on before you buy them to check how comfortable they are and if you're happy with the audio quality.
 However, this isn't always possible.
 Some headphones are only available online and many online stores offer cheaper prices and discounts.